BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 Purple = Good enough, but an opportunity for easy gains.

-Looking at this table, there are four main aeas I will focus on with my training.
-Let's have a closer look at what these are.
+Looking at this table, there are some clear aeras I need to focus on.
+Let me go a bit more into detail on how I ended up with this conclusion.

 # Aerobic capacity and fractional utilization